Search engine optimization, or SEO, is the process of improving your site's ranking in search results.

 - Clean titles and URLs - All major pages on your Squarespace 5 site have properly-formatted titles and distinct URLs that are free from special characters.

 - Robots.txt file - Squarespace 5 includes a robots.txt file to automatically hide content that shouldn't be indexed, such as searches and send email pages.
-To see what content is blocked, add /robots.txt after your built-in site URL, like this: http://xxx.squarespace.com/robots.txt, where xxx is your account name.
+To see what content is blocked, add /robots.txt after your built-in domain, like this: http://xxx.squarespace.com/robots.txt, where xxx is your account name.

 Although Squarespace 5 sites are optimized for search engines, there are some things you can do to help increase the visibility of your site pages.